Introduction

 Compliance Mapping

-Every finding IntelStrike produces is automatically mapped to the relevant controls in SOC 2 Type II, PCI DSS v4.0, ISO 27001:2022, GDPR, and NIST CSF 2.0.
+Every finding IntelStrike produces is automatically mapped to the relevant controls in SOC 2 Type II, PCI DSS v4.0, ISO 27001:2022, GDPR, NIST CSF 2.0, EU AI Act, and NIST AI RMF.
 Use the compliance report to generate audit evidence in one click.

 Framework Coverage by Category